Heank16/tmp/api.md

 | String | `location` | 15 | 255 | No | Location where the event will take place. |
 | String | `content` | 300 | 65,535 | No | Content describing the event in HTML format. |

-Example:
+**Example:**

-For modifying the title, startDateTime, and endDateTime fields of an event:
+For modifying the title, startDateTime, and endDateTime fields of an event.

 ```json
 {